syncfusion-content/wpf-docs/wpf/Charts/SeriesTypes/Funnelandpyramid.md

 ![WPF Chart with Linear Pyramid Mode](Series_images/wpf-chart-pyramid-linear.png)

-N> You can explore our [WPF Pyramid Chart](https://www.syncfusion.com/wpf-controls/charts/wpf-pyramid-chart) feature tour page for its groundbreaking features.You can also explore our [WPF Pyramid Chart example](https://github.com/syncfusion/wpf-demos/blob/master/chart/Views/Funnel%20and%20Pyramid%20Chart/PyramidChart.xaml) to know how to represent time-dependent data, showing trends in data at equal intervals.
+N> You can explore our [WPF Pyramid Chart](https://www.syncfusion.com/wpf-controls/charts/wpf-pyramid-chart) feature tour page for its groundbreaking features.
+You can also explore our [WPF Pyramid Chart example](https://github.com/syncfusion/wpf-demos/blob/master/chart/Views/Funnel%20and%20Pyramid%20Chart/PyramidChart.xaml) to know how to represent time-dependent data, showing trends in data at equal intervals.

 ## Funnel Chart